sib-swiss/RNAseq-introduction-training/docs/days/mapping.md

 ## Mapping reads onto the reference

-**Task :** Using STAR, align the raw FASTQ files of the mouseMT dataset against the mouse mitochondrial reference you just created
+**Task :** Using STAR, align the raw FASTQ files of the mouseMT dataset against the mouse mitochondrial reference you just created.

- * if were not able to complete the previous task you can use the index in `/shared/data/Solutions/mouseMT/041_STAR_mouseMT_reference`
+ * if were not able to complete the previous task, you can use the index in `/shared/data/Solutions/mouseMT/041_STAR_mouseMT_reference` .
  * search the STAR manual for the option to output a BAM file sorted by coordinate.
  * search the STAR manual for the option to output a geneCounts file.
- * put the results in folder `042_STAR_map_raw/`
+ * put the results in folder `042_STAR_map_raw/` .

-!!! info "STAR basic parameter for mapping"
+!!! info "STAR basic parameters for mapping"

 	Taken again from the manual:

 	- `--genomeDir </path/to/genomeDir>` : folder where you have put the genome index
 	- `--readFilesIn </path/to/read1> ` : path to a fastq file.
 If the reads are paired, then also include the path to the second fastq file
 	- `--runThreadN <NumberOfThreads>`: number of threads to run on.
-	- `--outFileNamePrefix  <prefix> ` : prefix of the output files, typically something like `output_directory/sampleName.`
+	- `--outFileNamePrefix  <prefix> ` : prefix of the output files, typically something like `output_directory/sampleName` .

 !!!
 Note

-	Take the time to read the parts of the [STAR manual](https://raw.githubusercontent.com/alexdobin/STAR/master/doc/STARmanual.pdf) which concern you: a bit of planning ahead can save you a lot of time-consuming/headache-inducing trial and error on your script.
+	Take the time to read the parts of the [STAR manual](https://raw.githubusercontent.com/alexdobin/STAR/master/doc/STARmanual.pdf) which concern you: a bit of planning ahead can save you a lot of time-consuming/headache-inducing trial-and-error on your script.

 !!!
 Warning

-	Mapping reads and generating a sorted BAM from one of the mouseMT FASTQ file will take less than a minute and very little RAM, but on a real dataset it should take from 15 minutes to an hour per sample and require at least 30G.
+	Mapping reads and generating a sorted BAM from one of the mouseMT FASTQ file will take less than a minute and very little RAM, but on a real dataset it should take from 15 minutes to an hour per sample and require at least 30GB of RAM.